 Due to technical issues during recording, we skip our advertised feature on Times New Roman; although fear not, we will return to Times New Roman in the future.
 Instead we focus on Gill Sans, and Eric Gill, type designer and religious artist, with a sideline in erotic woodcuts.

-Jason warns that luxuriant facial hair combined with smock-wearing are a red flag, and Anitra confesses some disturbing revelations mean she is no longer a fan of Eric Gill or Chris Pratt.
+Jason warns that luxuriant facial hair combined with smock-wearing are a red flag, and Anitra confesses disturbing revelations mean she is no longer a fan of Gill Sans or Chris Pratt.
 We agree that Gill Sans is not a typeface for beginners, and discuss the hazards of uneven proportions in letterforms.
-Anitra laments that Gill Sans being the “British Helvetica” doesn’t wash with Americans.
+Anitra laments that saying Gill Sans is the “British Helvetica” doesn’t wash with Americans.

 Weblinks referenced in this episode:

 The Gill Sans Font Family (scroll down for Gill Sans Ultra Bold)